 In most cases, women do not get violent, but because postpartum rage is uncontrollable, it can manifest in violent ways such as throwing or breaking things, swearing, screaming or threatening to do something worse.

-Postpartum rage stems from maternal mental health disorders such as postpartum depression, anxiety or OCD.
+Postpartum rage is usually a by-product of a maternal mental health disorder such as postpartum depression, anxiety or OCD.
 Similar to anger management problems, postpartum rage is caused by an underlying issue that makes it difficult to control feelings of anger.

 Rage vs. Anger